ph-aya/PharmaGuard-Audit/README.md

 This tool is intended for educational and preliminary auditing purposes.
 While it syncs with official EU data, final compliance verification should always be cross-referenced with the latest official publications from the European Commission.

 ---
-*Developed by Eng.
+*Developed by Ph.
 Aya | Powered by Python & Streamlit*